Algo-Web/POData-Laravel/CONTRIBUTING.md

 effective way of keeping the dev train steaming onwards at full throttle with a low bug load.
 Since we've all done it, you need to do it as well.

+* **Pay attention to Scrutinizer results**
+Static analysis is another effective method to reduce bugs, so we use it on this project.
+We've hooked up Scrutinizer as part of our CI process and have found that it both finds bugs directly, and makes other bugs easier to find.

+Please don't introduce any new critical-severity issues - the one currently in codebase we do want to get rid of.

+For every new issue you end up introducing, please ensure that you resolve at least two others.

+Yes, this makes it easier (to get your changes approved) to fix issues as you go, rather than later.
+This is deliberate.

 * **Eat.
 Sleep.
 PSR-2.
 Repeat.**
 As POData-Laravel is a Composer package, we apply the PSR-2 coding standard.
 Code formatted to one standard is a heck of a lot easier to